MicrosoftDocs/connected-spaces/articles/known-issues.md

 [!INCLUDE[banner](includes/banner.md)]

-## I can’t change the Save video data to the cloud option, because it is disabled:
+## I can’t turn the Save video data to the cloud setting to Off because the setting is disabled

 ![Screenshot of Save video data to the cloud setting.](media/known-issues-cloud-storage.jpg "Screenshot of Save video data to the cloud setting")